Now (18-APR-25)

 Lately, I've become more intentional about when, why, and how I reference an LLM for such tasks, vs. consulting the documentation.

-I'm a few months into preparing for CPTS (Certified Penetration Testing Specialist) and OSCP (Offensive Security Certified Professional), and the grind continues.
+I'm a few months into preparing for CPTS (Certified Penetration Testing Specialist) and OSCP (Offensive Security Certified Professional).